Date

 Here are the essential questions to ask, broken down by topic.

-About the Inspector and Their Process
+Ask About Their Process and Experience

 First, get a feel for who you’re working with and what they plan to do.
 You want to ensure the person on your roof is qualified and thorough.
 Don’t be shy about checking their background and understanding exactly what their inspection covers.
 A professional will appreciate your diligence.